Canada at the 2012 Summer Olympics: Delegation

 The Canadian Olympic Committee selected a team of 281 athletes, 119 men and 153 women, to compete in all sports except handball and field hockey.
 The nation's team size was roughly smaller by 60 athletes from the previous games.
 Along with the nation's athletes, Canada also sent a team of 93 coaches and 137 members from the mission staff.
 For the second time in its Olympic history, Canada was represented by more female than male athletes.
 Athletics was the largest team by sport, with a total of 45 competitors.

-The Canadian team included several past Olympic champions, three of them defending (freestyle wrestler Carol Huynh, equestrian jumping rider Eric Lamaze, and the men's coxed eight rowing team).
+The Canadian team included several past Olympic champions, three of them defending (freestyle wrestler Carol Huynh, equestrian jumping rider Eric Lamaze, and the men's eight rowing team).
 Equestrian show jumper Ian Millar became the first athlete to compete at his tenth Olympic games, and also, the oldest athlete of the team at age 65.
 Eight rower Lesley Thompson, Canada's oldest female athlete, made her seventh Olympic appearance, having participated since 1984 (except the 2004 Summer Olympics in Athens, where she was not selected).
 Gymnast Victoria Moors, on the other hand, was the youngest athlete of the team, at age 15.
 Other Canadian athletes featured road cyclist Clara Hughes, who competed at both Summer and Winter Olympic games, two-time silver medallist Alexander Despatie in springboard diving, multiple-time Olympic medallist Adam van Koeverden in sprint kayaking, and swimmers Ryan Cochrane and Brent Hayden.

 Former backstroke swimmer and 1992 Summer Olympics gold medallist Mark Tewksbury was the nation's chef de mission, while former diver and 1984 Summer Olympics gold medallist Sylvie Bernier became an assistant chef de mission.
 Triathlete and double Olympic medallist Simon Whitfield was the nation's flag bearer at the opening ceremony.